apache/beam-site/src/documentation/sdks/euphoria.md

 # Euphoria Java 8 DSL
 <!--
 NOTE for future maintainer.
 There is [`DocumentationExamplesTest`]({{ site.baseurl }}/documentation/sdks/javadoc/{{ site.release_latest }}/index.html?org/apache/beam/sdk/extensions/euphoria/core/docs/DocumentationExamplesTest.html) in `beam-sdks-java-extensions-euphoria-core` project where all code examples are validated.
-Do not change code examples without reflecting it in `DocumentationExamplesTest` and vice versa.
+Do not change the code examples without reflecting it in the `DocumentationExamplesTest` and vice versa.

 Following operators are unsupported.
 Include them in documentation when supported.

 ### `TopPerKey`
 Emits top element for defined keys and windows.
- - This is unsupported due to `ReduceStateByKey`.
+ - This is unsupported due to decomposition to `ReduceStateByKey`.

 Lower level transformations (if possible user should prefer above transformations):
 ### `ReduceStateByKey`: assigns each input item to a set of windows and turns the item into a key/value pair.